arturdoruch/doctrine-entity-manager-bundle/README.md

 ### Accessing entity managers

 All managers are registered in `ArturDoruch\DoctrineEntityManagerBundle\EntityManagerRegistry` class.
-To get specific entity manager pass its class name to the `get()` method.
+To get specific entity manager pass it class name to the `get()` method.

 In controller: